manya7s/SudoCode-PhishSafe/README.md

 ### 2. Install Dependencies for the PhishSafe SDK

-Navigate to the SDK folder and run:
+Navigate to the SDK folder and run in terminal:

 ```bash
 flutter pub get